KILIMANJARO CLIMBING TRAINING

 If you are unsure how to prepare your own training program, consider consulting with a personal trainer or enrolling in an online training program to assist you.

 Every 3-4 weeks, change up your workout and include something new.
 If you do the same activity over and over, your body will adapt, and you'll have to work more to achieve the same results.
-Changing your training program gives your body with new challenges to overcome.
+Changing your training program gives your body new challenges to overcome.

 Note: This is the primary reason why you should not "simply walk" to prepare for Kilimanjaro.
 Unless you're spending numerous hours of hiking per day, your body will soon adapt to walking at sea level.